 “Invest Coffee Money in IRA”

-“I plan to continue saving as we head into 2019.
+“I plan to continue saving as we head into the new year.
 By saving $3.50 for coffee a day and investing it in a low diversified Roth IRA, you’re estimated to have $106,000 after 30 years.” – Shirley M.

 “Get Creative to Save & Earn More Money”